Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-\revtwo{}{{\bf Impact of average bandwidth:}} \revrev{Finally, we note}{Figure~\ref{fig:simulations-44D} shows} that our default case of a normalized bandwidth of 0.476 results in close to the worst-case hit rates, suggesting that the hit rates with tiled 360$\degree$ video could be \revrev{even greater}{greater} than suggested by \revrev{Figures~\ref{fig:simulations-44B} and~\ref{fig:simulations-44C}.}{Figures~\ref{fig:staticBW-categories}-\ref{fig:simulations-44C}.} Also, when comparing Figures~\ref{fig:simulations-44D}(a) and~\ref{fig:simulations-44D}(b) it should be noted that \revrev{we can always download the highest quality tiles in all direction as soon as the normalized bandwidth reaches one.
-Therefore, as expected,}{owing to our choice of normalized units for bandwidth,} the hit rate is always one when all clients have the same (constant) bandwidth above one (Figure~\ref{fig:simulations-44D}(a)), whereas bandwidth variations in the national speedtest dataset \revrev{will cause such instances to occur at random (Figure~\ref{fig:simulations-44D}(b)).
-Therefore, we see much slower convergence towards perfect hit rates (of one) when using this dataset.}{result in significant periods of bandwidth below one even for average values substantially larger than one.} Again, in practice, we expect clients \revrev{in the same network}{sharing the same cache} to see hit rates between the two extremes considered here, with operators likely to strive towards providing increasingly stable network conditions for streaming clients~\cite{KrCH18}.
+{\bf Impact of average bandwidth:} \revAA{Figure~\ref{fig:simulations-44D} shows}{The results in Figures~\ref{fig:simulations-44-and-45-all}(c) and~\ref{fig:simulations-44-and-45-all}(f) show} that our default case of a normalized bandwidth of 0.476 results in close to the worst-case hit rates, suggesting that the hit rates with tiled 360$\degree$ video could be greater than suggested by \revAA{Figures~\ref{fig:staticBW-categories}-\ref{fig:simulations-44C}.}{prior figures in this section.} Also, when comparing \revAA{Figures~\ref{fig:simulations-44D}(a) and~\ref{fig:simulations-44D}(b)}{Figures~\ref{fig:simulations-44-and-45-all}(c) and~\ref{fig:simulations-44-and-45-all}(f)} it should be noted that owing to our choice of normalized units for bandwidth, the hit rate is always one when all clients have the same (constant) bandwidth above one \revAA{(Figure~\ref{fig:simulations-44D}(a)),}{(Figure~\ref{fig:simulations-44-and-45-all}(c))} whereas bandwidth variations in the national speedtest dataset \revAA{}{(Figure~\ref{fig:simulations-44-and-45-all}(f))} result in significant periods of bandwidth below one even for average values substantially larger than one.
+Again, in practice, we expect clients sharing the same cache to see bandwidth variation between \revAA{the two extremes considered here,}{these two extremes,} with operators likely to strive \revAA{towards providing}{towards} increasingly stable network conditions for streaming clients~\cite{KrCH18}.